osinimu/Kaggle/README.md

 # Kaggle
-Houses all the kaggle projects I have done
+Houses all the kaggle projects I have done.